dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

    5. Implementing data augmentation to entire training data set.
 Validation Accuracy = 94.2%
    6. Implementing sharpening and increasing brightness of training, validation, and test datset.
 Validation accuracy = 95.3%
    7. Adding droput layer with a keep probability of 50%.
 Validation accuracy = 88%
-   8. Decreasing batch size to 64 and increasing keep probability to 75%.
+   8. Decreasing batch size to 64 and increasing keep probability to 7%.
 Validation accuracy = 95.8%
    9. Increasing epochs from 10 to 30.
-Validation accuracy = 96.5%
+Validation accuracy = 96.7%
-   10. Changing learning rate from 0.001 to 0.00095.
-Validation accuracy 97.1%

 ### Final Model Accuracy Results
 * Validation set accuracy of 96.7%